 What is a diagnostic test?

 Diagnostic tests are used to confirm or rule out conditions and diseases.
 In addition, diagnostic testing aids physicians in creating a treatment plan for patients once they are diagnosed with a condition.
 Below are some diagnostic tests we commonly order for our patients.

 Carotid Doppler Ultrasound

-A carotid doppler ultrasound is a non-invasive ultrasound procedure performed by a cardiac sonographer.
-This test uses sound waves to create pictures of the carotid arteries in the neck which carry blood from the heart to the brain and to assess the blood flow through these arteries.
-Potential blockages in the carotid arteries can be identified through this testing.
+A carotid ultrasound is a non-invasive imaging test that uses sound waves to create pictures of the carotid arteries in the neck.
+These arteries carry blood from the heart to the brain.
+The blood flow through these arteries is assessed for potential blockages or narrowing that can lead to a stroke.

 An echocardiogram is a non-invasive ultrasound procedure performed by a cardiac sonographer to show the anatomical structures of the heart.
 Also known as an echo, this test uses sound waves to create pictures of your heart.
 The size, shape, structure, function, and any abnormalities of the heart are assessed through this test.